 Phil received a Presidential Citation for his work in youth employment campaigns and the Youth Advocate Award from the Kansas City Council on Youth Development.
 He has received The Spirit Award, Kansas City’s top honor for community service and volunteerism.
 The AIDS Council of Greater Kansas City presented him with its Ribbon of Hope Award for support of programs and services for people with HIV/AIDS.
 The American Cancer Society presented him with its “Courage” Award for exceptional support of the organization.
 He’s been inducted into the Mid-America Education Hall of Fame for his work promoting education and youth excellence.
 Sprint Corporation presented Phil with its Community Service Award for his volunteer efforts for the March of Dimes Birth Defects Foundation.
 The Boys and Girls Clubs of Greater Kansas City honored Phil as its Community Role Model of the Year in 2009.
 And the Kansas City, Missouri City Council proclaimed November 14, 2000 “Phil Witt Day” in Kansas City in recognition of his professional achievements and volunteer contributions.

 Over the years, Phil has been a tireless community advocate, volunteering for dozens of charities and civic organizations.
-He is currently serving on the community advisory boards of both the Children's Center for the Visually Impaired (CCVI) and Harvesters, Kansas City's regional community food bank network and the Northland Operating Board of the United Way of Greater Kansas City.
-In the recent past, Phil has served on the boards of CCVI, Synergy Services, Inc., the Kansas City chapter of The American Cancer Society, the Missouri state board of Easter Seals, United Way of Greater Kansas City, The Children's Place, Inroads/KC, The Learning Exchange, the Visiting Nurse Association and several other organizations.
-He was chairman of the Full Employment Council's Youth Task Group for a decade, spearheading Kansas City's annual Summer Jobs for Youth Campaign.
+He is currently serving on the community advisory boards of the Children’s Center for the Visually Impaired (CCVI) and Harvesters, Kansas City’s regional community food bank network.
+He is also on the Kansas City advisory board of The Village Square, a non-partisan national organization dedicated to accuracy and civility in political debate and elections.
+In the recent past, Phil has served on the boards of CCVI, Synergy Services, Inc., the Kansas City chapter of The American Cancer Society, the Missouri state board of Easter Seals, United Way of Greater Kansas City, The Children’s Place, Inroads/KC, The Learning Exchange, the Visiting Nurse Association and several other organizations.
+He was chairman of the Full Employment Council’s Youth Task Group for a decade, spearheading Kansas City’s annual Summer Jobs for Youth Campaign.

 Phil also is very active professionally.
 He is a member and past president of the Kansas City Press Club, a member of the Society of Professional Journalists, and a member of The National Academy of Television Arts and Sciences.

-A native of Nebraska where he grew up in the small farm town of Winside, Phil graduated with honors from the University of Nebraska-Lincoln with a bachelor's degree in journalism in 1974.
-Phil and his wife, Kim, have three children who are now young adults.
+A native of Nebraska where he grew up in a small farm town, Phil graduated with honors from the University of Nebraska-Lincoln with a bachelor’s degree in journalism in 1974.
+Phil and his wife, Kim, have three adult children and a grandchild.
 In his spare time, Phil enjoys spending time with his family, community service work, sports, movies, reading and traveling.